 “Wherever the art of medicine is loved, there is also a love for humanity,” says Hippocrates.

-Through centuries of dedication and extensive research, the medical industry has managed to come up with remedies to innumerable ailments and diseases, and has found cures for illnesses that used to be relegated as incurable and deadly.
-And the pharmaceutical sector performs an indispensable role in the world of medicine.
-From diagnosis and testing, to prescription and treatment, the pharmaceutical industry works around the clock in order to ensure optimal health and well-being.
-Having said that, the various processes involved in pharmaceutical interventions are extremely intensive and cumbersome, and a number of these can afford simplification to a great extent.
+From diagnosis and testing to prescription and treatment, the pharma industry works around the clock in order to ensure optimal health and well-being.
+Having said that, the various processes involved in pharmaceutical interventions are cumbersome and can be simplified.
 Enter AI.

-Artificial Intelligence is no less than modern-day Frankenstein’s monster, in that it is human’s magical creation that can perform all those tasks which humans are either incapable of carrying out, or end up investing too much time and effort in.
-Today, from chat-bots at our disposal to self-driving cars, the world is approaching an AI renaissance of sorts.
-In such a scenario, can such an integral domain as pharmaceutics stay far behind?
-We are back with a blog, and this time, we shall disclose to you the key areas in pharmaceuticals where AI is being put to use, as well as those subfields where AI has tremendous scope:
+Today, from chat-bots to self-driving cars, the world is approaching an AI renaissance of sorts.
+In such a scenario, can such an integral domain as pharma stay far behind?
+We are back with a blog, and this time, let’s consider the role of AI in pharma:

 Need personalized medical treatment and solutions?
-AI has the perfect solution for you.
+AI has the perfect solution.
 AI now consists of a cloud-system called IBM Watson that can store large amounts of patient data.
-Then, with the help of this vast repertoire of information, IBM Watson can come up with tailor-made solutions for each patient based on individual symptoms and requirements.
+Then, with the help of this information, IBM Watson can come up with tailor-made solutions for each patient based on individual symptoms and requirements.
 Heard of “an apple a day keeps the doctor away”?
 How about we replace ‘apple’ with ‘AI’?

 Unless programmed in a faulty manner, robots cannot falter in their deeds.
 What if a perfectly designed robot performs surgery on a patient?
-There’s no escaping the fact that while doctors are no less than demigods to us, they are just as human as any of us, and they deserve their own breaks and rest.
+While doctors are no less than demigods to us, they are just as human as any of us, and they deserve their own breaks and rest.

 With AI and unbelievable advancement in robotic technology, robots can now be programmed to perform assisted surgery, which not only ensures absolute precision and better control of surgical instruments, but also provides surgeons with intermittent breaks during the course of the surgery.
-Moreover, with the help of Verb Surgical, a Johnson and Johnson initiative in collaboration with Google, it is now possible for surgeons to manage, with remarkable efficiency, the paraphernalia of surgery, including pre-surgery planning and preparation and post-surgery analysis and care.
+Moreover, with the help of Verb Surgical, a Johnson and Johnson initiative in collaboration with Google, it is now possible for surgeons to manage, with remarkable efficiency, all the stages of surgery.
+These include pre-surgery planning and preparation and post-surgery analysis and care.

 AI is now being widely used in the various processes of cancer treatment, including diagnosis, treatment and radiation.
-The faculty of medicine at the Toronto University has come up with a unique software that utilizes the data obtained through radiation therapy, in order to come up with customized treatment plans for the patients.
-In addition, IBM Watson is also being used in order to develop cancer treatment plans.
-While clinicians are still majorly involved in the entire radiation process, AI is predicted to soon reduce the segmentation process duration from 4-5 hours to around an hour.
+The faculty of medicine at the Toronto University has come up with a unique software that utilizes the data obtained through radiation therapy.
+It uses this data to come up with customized treatment plans for the patients.
+IBM Watson is also being used in order to develop cancer treatment plans.
+Clinicians are still majorly involved in the entire radiation process.
+But AI might soon reduce the segmentation process duration from 4-5 hours to around an hour.

 In addition, Genetech, a member of the Roche group (which is a research-based healthcare giant), in collaboration with GNS healthcare, has come up with a machine learning technology dedicated to cancer treatment.
-This software processes large amounts of information on cancer patients, and converts these to computer models that can be used to come up with new cancer interventions.
+This software processes large amounts of data on cancer patients and converts these to computer models.
+These can be used to come up with new cancer interventions.

 The sub-fields of pharmacy and medicine listed above are just the tips of the iceberg.
-Artificial Intelligence is predicted to bring about substantial changes in various stages and phases of cancer diagnosis, treatment and cure.
-However, while AI and robotics can provide patients and doctors with personalized solutions, and bring about efficiency in the process, any journey of medical intervention requires emotions and empathy alongside intelligence.
+AI is predicted to bring about huge changes in various stages and phases of cancer diagnosis, treatment and cure.
+While AI and robotics can provide personalized solutions and bring about efficiency in the process, any journey of medical intervention requires emotions and empathy.
 And that’s precisely why one cannot do away with humans in a profession as sensitive as medicine and pharmacy.
-Perhaps, if the right balance between AI sensibility and human sensitivity is attained, it is possible to achieve unparalleled heights in the domain of healthcare and medicine.
+Perhaps, if we attain the right balance between AI sensibility and human sensitivity, it is possible to achieve new heights in healthcare.